Current and upcoming changes

-- Beginning in Spring 2021, importers, customs brokers and trade consultants will need to create their portal Business Account and designate a Business Account Manager (BAM).
-The BAM will be responsible for managing the day to day aspects of the account (e.g., assigning privileges, approving delegation of authority requests, etc.).
+- Importers, customs brokers and trade consultants need to create their portal Business Account and designate a Business Account Manager (BAM).
+The BAM will be responsible for managing the day-to-day aspects of the account (e.g., assigning privileges, approving delegation of authority requests, etc.).

-- All users of the CARM Client Portal will be required to create their individual portal user accounts using GCKey or Sign-on Partner.
+- All users of the CARM Client Portal are required to create their individual Portal user accounts using GCKey or Sign-on Partner.

-CARM is a large, multi-year project, which kicked off in January 2016, with the Accounts Receivable Ledger (ARL).
+CARM is a large, multi-year project, which kicked off, January 2016, with the implementation of the Accounts Receivable Ledger (ARL).

 The Canada Border Services Agency (CBSA) is working to improve service delivery by simplifying processes and expanding opportunities for the commercial trade community to interact electronically with Customs.

 ARL changed the way importers see their accounting records by replacing previously existing revenue and cash management systems.

 Key changes include:

 - The K84 was replaced with a Statement of Account (SOA) for both importers and third-party service providers.
 The SOA is issued at the business number level.